KnowThePepper

 Named after the northern Chinese city now spelled Tianjin, this slender C. annuum variety has been central to Chinese cooking for centuries.
 The pods grow 2-3 inches long, tapering to a fine point, and ripen from green to a vivid red that deepens as they dry.

-At 50,000-75,000 SHU, Tien Tsin sits firmly in the hot pepper intensity range - that sustained burn zone where heat lingers on the palate rather than fading quickly.
+At 50,000-75,000 SHU, Tien Tsin sits firmly in the hot pepper heat range - that sustained burn zone where heat lingers on the palate rather than fading quickly.
 Compare that to a serrano at around 10,000-23,000 SHU and you get a sense of the gap.
 The flavor itself is sharp and distinctly smoky, without the fruity undertones you'd find in something like the bright-colored peach-toned chili from South America.

 What sets Tien Tsin apart from other Asian hot peppers is its dual role: fresh pods add raw bite to stir-fries, while dried pods develop a concentrated smokiness that whole-dried cooking depends on.
 The thin walls mean pods dehydrate quickly and evenly, making home drying practical without special equipment.